 Colorado’s craft brewing heritage and reputation as the country’s ground zero for small-batch artisan breweries make us the envy of beer-loving residents of other states.

 Craft Breweries in Colorado

 The Front Range, including Fort Collins, Boulder, Denver and Colorado Springs, is where much of Colorado’s beer making takes place.
-But the mountains and Western Slope also have their share of craft beer makers, including Breckenridge Brewery, Aspen Brewing Company, Kannah Creek Brewing Company in Grand Junction, as well as Ska Brewing Company and Steamworks Brewing in Durango.
-To find all the state’s breweries, visit coloradobeer.org.
+But the mountains and Western Slope also have their share of craft beer makers, including Aspen Brewing Company, Kannah Creek Brewing Company in Grand Junction, as well as Ska Brewing Company and Steamworks Brewing in Durango.
+To find many of our state's breweries, visit coloradobeer.org.